lucasjinreal/CenterNet_Pro_Max/README.md

 > why this name?
 Because this repo based on centernet-better while there was somebody opensource another implementation which called centernet-better-plus, so that we have to using this name: centernet_pro_max.

-this repo is reconstruct of original center.
-Unlike most implementation base on detectron2 or mmdetection, highly modulized code base make users hard to understand what's the basic idea goes.
-So this repo is main make it simply as much as possible, and make you can customized any idea or any new architecture you have.
+this repo is the reconstruct of original CenterNet.
+Unlike most implementation base on detectron2 or mmdetection, highly modulized code base makes users hard to understand what's the basic idea going on.
+So in this repo, we make it  as simply as possible, and let you can customized any idea or any new architecture you have.

-This version build upon Centernet-Better, but unlike this repo, we provide something else:
+This version build upon Centernet-Better, but unlike original repo, we provide something else:

 - [x] Without any lib (not based on detectron2 or based on dl_lib), it's just single folder contains some modeling scripts;
 - [x] Train is more intuitive, you can follow `train.py` and `centernet.py` to debug your own model architecture and experiments on your own losses or heads;
 - [x] **We provide demo scripts to detect and visualize**;
 - [x] We ported DCN from mmdetection with latest updates (this part is not like centernet-better);
 - [x] We provide single GPU training settings (for some smaller datasets 1 GPU is enough, also you can using 8 GPUs as well);
-- [ ] **We provide will onnx export**.
+- [ ] **We will provide onnx export**.
 - [ ] We will provide onnx export and TensorRT inference;
 - [ ] More backbones such as Vovnets;
 - [ ] **More heads such as 3D and mask and CenterFace**;